jasondown/100-days-of-code/log.md

 - Finished one more section of chapter 2: Ham or Spam.
 - Project is to create a spam filter.
 - Using an [SMS Spam Collection](http://archive.ics.uci.edu/ml/datasets/SMS+Spam+Collection) dataset from UCI machine learning repository.
-- Created a work tokenizer.
+- Created a word tokenizer.
 - Created basic classifier that made use of the word tokenizer (very simple one)
 - Trained the classifier (book forgot to put that code in).
 - Cross validation with the classifier for **87.7% accuracy**.
 This is less impressive considering choosing ham over spam will result in nearly 85% accuracy.